5 plant-based nootropics to better your brain

 Each of these five herbs can be taken alone—or they can be combined in order to create a synergistic effect in the brain greater than any increase in cognition than the supplements you “stack” could create on their own.
 HANAH ONE contains ashwagandha, gotu kola and turmeric in a stack of 30 herbs that benefit from each other to contribute to mental clarity, focus and energy.

-Try out a nootropic stack at home that combines spoonfuls of HANAH ONE, HANAH Ashwagandha and Vechur Ghee with a caffeine source (coffee or green or black tea), and let us know if the effect is different than your typical morning beverage!
+Try out a nootropic stack at home that combines spoonfuls of HANAH ONE, HANAH Ashwagandha+, Vechur Ghee and a couple Turmeric+ capsules with a caffeine source (coffee or green or black tea), and let us know if the effect is different than your typical morning beverage!

 Author Megan Henderson is a mom, yoga teacher, former organic farmer and a writer living in Boulder, Colorado, where she grows nightshades and three children while drinking homemade kombucha under the suburban starlight.